plumbblake/trevordmiller-website/pages/blog/end-to-end-tests/index.md

 #### Tip 3: Use async/await for asynchronous things

 Using async/await is a great way to deal with chains of async events, which is most of what e2e testing is. async/await is cleaner than callback chains.
-And please, whatever you do, DON'T use arbitrary wait times.
+And please, whatever you do, don't use arbitrary wait times.
 These tests will fail from race conditions with different network and computer speeds.

 #### Tip 4: Use a fake data generator like faker